HOW TO GET TO JORDAN

-A country that heavily relies on tourism must have different options for travelers’ arrival.
-This is the case with Jordan, which has direct connections from territories located on different continents, especially Europe, Asia, Africa, and North America.
-On this page, we tell you how to get to Jordan through different means of transportation so you can plan your arrival and return home accordingly.
+A country that is strongly committed to tourism must have different options for the arrival of travelers.
+And that is what happens with Jordan, which has direct connections from territories located on different continents, especially Europe, Asia, Africa and North America.
+On this page we tell you how to get to Jordan through the different means of transport so that you can properly plan your arrival and your return home.

 Table of Contents

-Undoubtedly, the best way to travel to Jordan from another country is by plane.
-There are two international airports that can serve as entry points:
+Without a doubt, the best way to travel to Jordan from another country is by plane.
+There are two international airports that can serve as gateways:

-In addition, you should keep in mind that there are domestic flights between both airports, which provides an alternative way to reach either city from another foreign country.
+In addition, you can take into account that there are domestic flights between both airports, which is another alternative to reach one or another city from another foreign country.

-Below we show the international destinations that have direct routes with these airports, but it is important to remember that the availability of these routes may vary over time, either due to diplomatic issues or health emergencies such as the coronavirus.
-Therefore, we recommend checking beforehand if the route you intend to take is operational at the time of your trip.
+Below we show the international destinations that have direct routes with these airports, but it is important to remember that the availability of these routes may vary over time, either for diplomatic reasons or for health emergencies, such as the coronavirus.
+Therefore, we recommend you check before if the route you intend to take is operational at the time of your trip.

 Queen Alia International Airport in Amman

-is the largest airport in the country and serves practically all international flights.
-Therefore, if you are considering flying to Jordan, this should be your first option.
-Flights arrive here from Asia, Africa, Europe, and North America.
-Here is a list of international destinations with direct flights to or from this airport:
+It is the largest airport in the country and centralizes virtually all international flights.
+Therefore, if you are shuffling how to get to Jordan By plane, this should be the first option.
+They come from Asia, Africa, Europe and North America.
+This is a list of international destinations that have direct air routes to or from this airport:

 • Europe: Berlin, Frankfurt, Memmingen, Munich (Germany), Vienna (Austria), Brussels (Belgium), Copenhagen (Denmark), Barcelona, Madrid (Spain), Paris (France), Tbilisi, Batumi (Georgia), Athens, Thessaloniki (Greece), Budapest (Hungary), Bologna, Milan, Rome (Italy), Vilnius (Lithuania), Valletta (Malta), Amsterdam (Netherlands), Warsaw, Krakow (Poland), London (United Kingdom), Prague (Czech Republic), Bucharest (Romania), Moscow (Russia), Zurich, Geneva (Switzerland), Ankara, Antalya, Dalaman, Izmir, Istanbul, Trabzon (Turkey), Kiev (Ukraine), Larnaca, Paphos (Cyprus)